-Cruise The Breezeway For Stunning Fall Color In 2023
+Cruise The Breezeway For Stunning Fall Color In 2024

-Autumn in northern Michigan is a magical time of year.
-The landscape is awash in brilliant red, yellow and orange foliage.
-Looking for a scenic drive to view the colors?
 The Breezeway, a rural route that connects Atwood to Boyne Falls, is lined with colorful trees during the fall.
+While you can drive the self-guided cruise any time on your own, there are big perks to attending on the official event Saturdays.
 So grab your camera, gas up the car and head out for the Breezeway Fall Color Tour!

-The Breezeway, or C-48, is a 25 mile rural drive that winds past farms, fields and forests.
+The Breezeway, or C-48, is a 26 mile rural drive that winds past farms, fields and forests.
 You’ll journey through the towns of Ellsworth, East Jordan and Boyne Falls.
 There are plenty of opportunities to explore gift stores, antique shops, farm markets, restaurants, scenic overlooks, parks and hiking trails.

 Keep an eye out for mile markers along the roadside.
 They feature the Breezeway logo and correspond to attractions listed on tourist maps.